 The body needs protein for numerous reasons, and its lack would cause breaking down of the muscle tissue in order to supply the needed amino acids.

-The most important property of protein is its ability to repair and build muscle mass.
+The most important property they have are the ability to repair and build muscle mass.
 It also creates neurotransmitters like serotonin, dopamine, and melatonin, which send signals around the body.
 Plus, it has a role in the creation of antibodies, hormones, and enzymes.

 You should always make sure you are getting enough protein, but not in excessive amounts.
 According to the World Health Organization (WHO), you should get a minimum of at least .13g/lb of protein per bodyweight daily to stay alive and prevent muscle wasting.